Variations of the Type-7 Shuttle

 This is the first appearance of the Type-7 shuttlecraft model.
 The episode includes a launch sequence, as seen from the Enterprise-D, and a planetary approach.
 All hull details, like the position lights and the hatch with impulse engine in it (a very strange combination!) are already present and will remain consistent through the whole series.
 At least, they will remain consistent on the miniature.
 Only the hull labeling seems to be either missing or different here, at least on the aft hatch where it can be customarily found on the later variants.

 Interestingly, the DVD special features of TNG season 4 show us a lettering variant of the Type-7 miniature as "Shuttlecraft 03 Copernicus".
-It may be a different model than the below D'Alison and has a rod mounted on top, allowing it to be filmed from the bottom.
+It looks like a different model than the below D'Alison and has a rod mounted on top, allowing it to be filmed from the bottom.
 We take for granted that it is an early version because of the similarity to the "Skin of Evil" shuttle with its characteristic curved red stripes.
 Also note the Starfleet arrowhead, which looks like a makeshift decal.
 The shuttle appeared on screen, as the visible rod and wiring insinuate, but it was not clearly identifiable.
 Nonetheless we are positive that it was in "Coming of Age" because this is the only episode in which the shuttle could have still different labels than the ones described in the following, and also because it is the only time it is filmed from below.
 Moreover, Larry Nemecek writes in the TNG Companion: "The tale of this first appearance of the shuttlecraft, initially named the Copernicus III by Probert, is another uncanny echo of the original Trek."

-This very shuttle miniature is on the The Greg Jein Collection Hollywood Auction by Heritage Auctions in 2023 (for a minimum bid of $8000).
+This very shuttle miniature is on the Greg Jein Collection Hollywood Auction by Heritage Auctions in 2023 (for a starting bid of $8000).
 We can see that it is indeed an early model, including the long windows.
 The aft view matches that of the shuttle in "Coming of Age", with just minor differences.
 The model has detachable hull parts that allow to access the (now empty) interior and that would allow to mount a rod on the top or bottom.

 TNG: The Child